OFFIS-mosaik/mosaik/docs/scenario-definition.rst

 steps at the same time).
 In contrast to the time-shifted connections, weakly connected output can also be valid/used at the same point in time.
 This enables algebraic loops within one time step for example.
 You just have to make sure that you don't construct infinite loops.
-See XXX (TODO: insert link) for details.
+See section :ref:`Same-time Loops <same-time_loops>` for details.

 How to filter entity sets
 =========================